 Tonya McCool is a full-time, licensed physical therapist who received her Doctorate of Physical Therapy from Chatham University and previously received her bachelor’s degree in health science from Mount Aloysius College.
 She also works in early intervention treating children 0-3 outside of Chan Soon-Shiong Medical Center at Windber.
 Tonya has had experience in a variety of settings including pediatrics, early intervention, acute care, and outpatient physical therapy.
 Areas of interest that Tonya currently treats in include pediatrics, vestibular rehabilitation, balance, and neurology.
 When not at the clinic, you will often find Tonya spending time with family and friends, participating on recreational teams, and doing photography.

 Alexa Brown is a full-time pediatric occupational therapist with a master’s degree in occupational therapy from Saint Francis University and a bachelor’s degree in health science.
 She received a minor in psychology.
-She also works as a pediatric occupational therapist at the DiSepio Center for Rehabilitation at Saint Francis University.
-She previously served as an adjunct instructor in the university’s occupational therapy department.
+She previously served as an adjunct instructor in the Saint Francis University occupational therapy department.
 Alexa has experience in acute care, inpatient rehabilitation, outpatient, and skilled nursing settings.
 She continues to further her knowledge in the field of occupational therapy with continuing education courses.
 Special focuses include topics of sensory integration, autism, feeding, and therapeutic listening.
 Alexa is a Certified Autism Specialist and is a Board Certified Telepractice Specialist.
 In her free time, she enjoys spending time with family, traveling, and volleyball.